Reasons you may not be able to

 If the blood sample is contaminated by bacteria or fungus on the

-into the blood.
+the blood.
 Blood culture tests are done at several different times to make

 sure bacteria are not missed.